 Assessing systemic tail risks

 The EWE examines unlikely but plausible risks that would necessitate policy recommendations that could differ from those related to baseline projections presented in the World Economic Outlook (WEO), Global Financial Stability Report (GFSR), and the Fiscal Monitor.
 The EWE does not attempt to predict crises.
 Rather, it seeks to identify the vulnerabilities and triggers that could precipitate systemic crises, and identifies risk-mitigating policies, including those that would require international cooperation.

 Collaborating with the FSB

 The FSB represents experts and policymakers from financial supervisory agencies and central banks in member countries, thus complementing the multilateral research and analysis at the IMF.
 Because the Exercise aims to provide an integrated perspective on risks and vulnerabilities, the IMF and the FSB cooperate closely on the EWE, each bringing to bear its own perspective.
 The IMF tends to take a leading role on economic, macrofinancial, and sovereign risk concerns, and the FSB on financial system regulatory and supervisory issues.

 The EWE draws on a broad range of analytical work, market information, and expert opinions.
 These include a large empirical toolkit, market and country-specific insights gained through the IMF’s regular surveillance and crisis work, and consultations with market participants, academics, and country authorities.
 The EWE also monitors vulnerability indicators that assess individual country risks to macro, financial, fiscal, and external crises.

 Communicating the findings

 Following discussions at the IMF Executive Board and with the FSB, the EWE’s findings are presented to senior officials during the IMF-World Bank Spring and Annual Meetings.
 The findings also contribute to the discussion of tail risks in IMF surveillance more generally.

-Also see The IMF-FSB Early Warning Exercise: Design and Methodological Toolkit, and “Anticipating the Next Crisis, Finance & Development, Sept.
+Also see The IMF-FSB Early Warning Exercise: Design and Methodological Toolkit, and "Anticipating the Next Crisis" in Finance & Development, Sept.
 2009, at http://www.imf.org.